 It is important to protect your eyes from blue and ultraviolet (UV) light all year round, not just in the summer.
 There are three types of ultraviolet radiation (UVR): A, B and C. UVC is generally blocked by the earth’s atmosphere, however, 90% of UVA and UVB reaches us.

-Most people are aware of the damage UV light can do to skin, but not to eyes.
-Wearing sunglasses and a broad brimmed hat or cap protects your eyes.
+Most people are aware of the damage UV light can do to the skin, but not to the eyes.
+Wearing sunglasses and a broad brimmed hat or cap helps to protect your eyes.
 When choosing sunglasses, look for a European CE mark or British Standard BSEN 1836:2005 to ensure good quality lenses.
 Lenses with insufficient UV protection are more harmful than not wearing sunglasses at all.
-Around 80% of damage from UV and blue light occurs before the age of 18, so it’s important children wear hats and sunglasses.
+Around 80% of damage from UV and blue light occurs before the age of 18, so it’s important children also wear hats and sunglasses.

 Coping with glare

 Some people find that bright white paper can cause glare when they are reading.
 To overcome this you could try using transparent plastic ‘overlay’ sheets (your optician or low vision specialist can help you find the best colour for you) or using a typoscope.
 To reduce computer screen glare look for the ‘alternative view’ settings to change to a yellow background with black text, a black background with yellow text or a black background with white text.
 Lighting at home should be bright but even to help with glare.

 For more information about protecting your eyes, call the Advice and Information Service on 0300 3030 111 or email email@example.com